TheRobBrennan/microsoft-parter-network/modules/Create a Linux virtual machine in Azure/README.md

 ## Finish configuring the VM and create the image

+The rest of the options have reasonable defaults, and there's no need to change any of them.
+You can explore the other tabs if you like.
+The individual options have an `(i)` icon next to them that will show a help tip to explain the option.
+This is a great way to learn about the various options you can use to configure the VM:

+- Click the **Review + create** button at the bottom of the panel.
+- The system will validate your options and give you details about the VM being created.
+- Click **Create** to create and deploy the VM.
+The Azure dashboard will show the VM that's being deployed.
+This may take several minutes.

+While that's deploying, let's look at what we can do with this VM.

 # Azure virtual machines IP addresses and SSH options

 # Exercise - Connect to a Linux virtual machine with SSH